Privacy Policy

 Google will use this information on our behalf for the purpose of evaluating your use of the website, in order to reports on website activity and to provide other services relating to website and internet usage to us.
 The IP address transferred by your browser via Google Analytics will not be combined with other Google data.

-11. Rights of the data subject
+11. Rights of the Data Subject

 You shall have the following rights:

-a) Right of access
+a.
+Right of access

 Pursuant to Art.
 15 GDPR, you shall have the right to request information about your personal data being processed by us.
 This right of access includes the following information:

-• The purposes of the processing
+• the purposes of the processing

-• The categories of the personal data concerned
+• the categories of the personal data

-• The recipients or categories of recipient to whom your data have been or will be disclosed
+• the recipients or categories of recipient to whom your data have been or will be disclosed

-• The envisaged data storage period, or at least the criteria used to determine that period
+• the envisaged data storage period, or at least the criteria used to determine that period

-• The existence of the right to rectification, erasure, restriction of processing or objection
+• the existence of the right to rectification, erasure, restriction of processing or objection

-• The existence of the right to lodge a complaint with a supervisory authority
+• the existence of the right to lodge a complaint with a supervisory authority

-• The source of your personal data, where they were not collected by us
+• the source of your personal data, where they were not collected by us

-• The existence of automated decision-making, including profiling, and, where appropriate, meaningful information about the logic involved.
+• the existence of automated decision-making, including profiling, and where appropriate, meaningful information about the logic involved.

-b) Right to rectification
+b.
+Right to rectification

-To exercise the right of freedom of expression and information;
+• to exercise the right of freedom of expression and information;

-For reasons of public interest in the area of public health pursuant to Art.
-9 (2) (h) and (i) and Art.
-9 (3) GDPR.
+• for reasons of public interest in the area of public health pursuant to Art.
+9(2)(h) and (i) and Art.
+9(3) GDPR;

-For archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Art.
-89 (1) GDPR, to the extent that the right referenced in a) is likely to render impossible or seriously impair the achievement of the objectives of that data processing, or
+• for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Art.
+89(1) GDPR, to the extent that the right referenced in a) is likely to render impossible or seriously impair the achievement of the objectives of that data processing, or

-For the establishment, exercise or defence of legal claims.
+• for the establishment, exercise or defence of legal claims.

-d) Right to restriction of processing
+d.
+Right to restriction of processing

 Pursuant to Art.
 18 GDPR, you may request the restriction of processing of your personal data, for one of the following reasons:

-You contest the accuracy of your personal data.
+• You contest the accuracy of your personal data.

-The processing is unlawful and you oppose the erasure of your personal data.
+• The processing is unlawful, and you oppose the erasure of your personal data.

-We no longer require the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims.
+• We no longer require the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims.

-You object to processing pursuant to Art.
-21 (1) GDPR.
+• You object to processing pursuant to Art.
+21(1) GDPR.

-e) Notification obligation
+e.
+Notification obligation

-we will notify all recipients to whom your personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
+If you have requested rectification or erasure of your personal data or restriction of processing in accordance with Art.16Art.17(1) and Art.18, we shall notify all recipients to whom your personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
 You may request that we inform you about those recipients.

-f) Right to data portability
+f.
+Right to data portability

 You shall have the right to obtain the personal data which you have provided to us in a structured, commonly used and machine-readable format.

 You shall also have the right to request the transfer of these data to a third party, provided that processing was carried out by automated means and based on your consent pursuant to Art.
-6 (1) (a) or Art.
-9 (2) (a) or for the performance of a contract pursuant to Art.
-6 (1) (b) GDPR.
+6(1)(1)(a) or Art.
+9(2)(a) or for the performance of a contract pursuant to Art.
+6(1)(1)(b) GDPR.

 Pursuant to Art.
-7 (3) GDPR, you shall have the right at any time to withdraw consent previously granted to us by you.
-The withdrawal of consent shall not affect the lawfulness of processing carried out based on that consent before its withdrawal.
+7(3) GDPR, you shall have the right at any time to withdraw consent you have previously granted to us.
+The withdrawal of consent shall not affect the lawfulness of processing carried out based on consent before its withdrawal.
+We may not carry out any further processing based on your consent, once you have withdrawn it.

-h) Right to lodge a complaint
+h.
+Right to lodge a complaint

 Pursuant to Art.
 77 GDPR, you shall have the right to lodge a complaint with a supervisory authority if you believe that the processing of your personal data is contrary to the GDPR.

-i) Right to object
+i.
+Right to object

 Where your personal data are processed based on legitimate interests pursuant to Art.
-6 (1) (f) GDPR, you shall have the right pursuant to Art.
+6(1)(1)(f) GDPR, you shall have the right pursuant to Art.
 21 GDPR to object to the processing of your personal data on grounds relating to your particular situation, or if you object to processing for direct marketing purposes.
-In the latter case, you shall have a general right of objection which we shall implement without the need for your particular situation to be specified.
-You may exercise your right to object or to withdraw consent simply by sending an e-mail to info@aeceurope.com
+In the latter case, you shall have a general right to object which we shall implement without the need for your particular situation to be specified.
+You may exercise your right to object or to withdraw consent simply by sending an e-mail to dataprotection@aecsolutions.com

-j) Automatic individual decision-making, including profiling
+j.
+Automated individual decision-making, including profiling

 You shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This right shall not apply if the decision:

-c) is based on your explicit consent.
+3. is based on your explicit consent.

 However, such decisions shall not be based on special categories of personal data referred to in Art.
-9 (1) GDPR, unless Art.
-9 (2) (a) or (g) GDPR applies and suitable measures to safeguard your rights and freedoms and legitimate interests are in place.
+9(1) GDPR, unless Art.
+9(2)(a) or (g) GDPR applies and suitable measures to safeguard your rights and freedoms and legitimate interests are in place.

 In the cases referred to in a) and c), we shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, including at least the right to obtain human intervention on our part, to express your point of view, and to contest the decision.